![]() |

 Layers of Time: A History of Ethiopia by Paul B. Henze.
 Traces the country's expansion southward during medieval times, its resistance to Muslim invasion, and its defense of its independence during the European scramble for Africa.

 The Ethiopians: A History by Richard Pankhurst.
 Drawing on research in archeology, anthropology, linguistics, and recent historiography, the book charts the development of Ethiopian peoples, placing emphasis on the African origins of Ethiopian civilization.
-Out of print in the U.S., but sometimes available at Alibris.

 The History of Rasselas, Prince of Abissinia by Samuel Johnson.
 This 1759 fictional work presents the story of the journey of Rasselas and his companions in search of "the choice of life."